MichaelRipa/countermoral/data/README.md

 Here is a brief overview of the purpose of each file:

+- `actions.txt`: Contains a list of actions specific to the ethical framework.

-`actions.txt: Contains a list of actions specific to the ethical framework.
+- `actions.txt`: Contains a list of actions specific to the ethical framework.

-`actions-broad.txt`: A broader set of actions with a more extensive scope.
+- `actions-broad.txt`: A broader set of actions with a more extensive scope.

-`edit-templates.txt`: Templates for editing entries related to the ethical framework.
+- `edit-templates.txt`: Templates for editing entries related to the ethical framework.

-`edit-templates-broad.txt`: A broader set of edit templates.
+- `edit-templates-broad.txt`: A broader set of edit templates.

-`entries.json`: The primary dataset file containing the larger subset of data for the ethical framework.
+- `entries.json`: The primary dataset file containing the larger subset of data for the ethical framework.

-`entries-broad.json`: A smaller subset of the dataset, containing 30 examples, useful for quick reference or initial exploration.
+- `entries-broad.json`: A smaller subset of the dataset, containing 30 examples, useful for quick reference or initial exploration.